Richardaeld/google_translate_game/README.md

 #### Assumption(s):
 1. Tester will ***not*** reload browser between play throughs.
+1. Tester knows the correct content of game's header and when it should be visible.

 #### Testing Step(s):
 1. Start a game with **default settings**.
-1. Let timer run out and watch the game header change to "You Lose!" and let the game reset.
+1. Let the timer run out and watch the game header change to "You Lose!" and let the game reset.
 1. Select a untested amount of **Time on Clock** and start the game.
 1. Repeat steps 2 and 3 until all times have been selected.
 (Be careful not to miss the 1 minute setting.)